graemearthur/graemearthur.github.io/sites/index.md

 description: List of all websites
 ---

-Here you can find all my sites that I havn't errased from time
+Here you can find all my sites that I havn't errased from time (not including client sites, those that can will be published under projects)

 # Development - Works in Progress!

 * WIP sites go here

-# ~ Archive or other Sites
+# ~ Frequently used Sites
 ---

 ## [My Jenkins Build Server](http://jenkins.rthur.me/)